chess-boards_westmountmag

 Corporate strategy

-In business, corporate strategy refers to the overall strategy of an organization that is made up of multiple business units, operating in multiple markets.
-It determines how the corporation as a whole supports and enhances the value of the business units within it; and it answers the question “How do we structure the overall business, so that all of its parts create more value together than they would individually?”
+In business, corporate strategy refers to the overall strategy of an organization comprising multiple business units operating across various markets.
+It determines how the corporation, as a whole, supports and enhances the value of the business units within it, and it answers the question: “How do we structure the overall business, so that all of its parts create more value together than they would individually?”

-‘… corporate strategy refers to the overall strategy of an organization that is made up of multiple business units, operating in multiple markets.’
+‘Corporate strategy refers to the overall strategy of an organization that is made up of multiple business units, operating in multiple markets.’

 Business unit strategy